dtoki/rumptweets/README.md

 `fragments` in the included `polymer.json` file.
 This will ensure those components and their dependencies are added to the list of pre-cached components and will be included in the `bundled` build.

+Consider taking a look at the polymer getting started guide [here](https://www.polymer-project.org/1.0/start/toolbox/set-up) it's explains the structure of an app and how to create new pages.